Baryon-baryon, meson-meson, and meson-baryon interactions in nonrelativistic QCD: Color-singlet product states in non-Abelian gauge theories

-This argument implies that the net potential $V_{HH'}$ arising from the exchange of colored degrees of freedom between a color-singlet hadron and any other particle vanishes faster than $1/R$.
-In weakly-coupled pNRQCD with only gluon and nonrelativistic heavy quark degrees of freedom, it follows that the potential between color-singlet hadrons vanishes faster than $1/R$.
-If light quark degrees of freedom are present, then color-singlet two-meson exchange potentials may be present that fall off exponentially but may take an approximate $1/R$ form for scales smaller than the inverse light meson mass~\cite{Brambilla:2015rqa}.
+vanishes, that is $V^{(\mathbf{1} \otimes \mathbf{1},-1)} = 0$. } In weakly-coupled pNRQCD with only gluon and nonrelativistic heavy quark degrees of freedom,\footnote{If light quark degrees of freedom are present, then color-singlet two-meson exchange potentials may be present that fall off exponentially but may take an approximate $1/R$ form for scales smaller than the inverse light meson mass~\cite{Brambilla:2015rqa}.
 It is also possible that nonperturbative effects that vanish at all orders in $\alpha$, for instance associated with color-singlet glueball exchange, could lead to contributions to the pNRQCD potential that take an approximate $1/R$ form for scales smaller than $1/\Lambda_{\rm QCD}$.
-Further calculations outside the scope of weakly-coupled pNRQCD are needed to investigate whether small but non-zero binding energies (for instance suppressed by powers of $e^{-1/\alpha}$) could result from such effects.
+Further calculations outside the scope of weakly-coupled pNRQCD are needed to investigate whether small but non-zero binding energies (for instance suppressed by powers of $e^{-1/\alpha}$) could result from such effects.} it follows that the potential between color-singlet hadrons vanishes faster than $1/R$.

 One can place even stronger bounds than this.
-From \cref{eq:V_multipole}, one can see that the potential sourced by the first hadron is proportional to its dipole moment $\mathbf{r_1}$, so the leading contribution to the multipole expansion of $V_{HH'}$ must be proportional to $\mathbf{r}_1$.
-Repeating this argument for the second hadron tells us that $V_{HH'}$ must similarly be proportional to $\mathbf{r}_2$.
-Since the potential has total mass dimension $+1$ and the powers of $\mathbf{r}_1, \mathbf{r}_2$ must be cancelled by inverse powers of the inter-hadron separation $R$, the potential must fall off at least as fast as $R^{-3}$ (up to logarithms).
+From \cref{eq:V_multipole}, one can {\ further} see that the potential sourced by the first hadron is proportional to its dipole moment $\mathbf{r_1}$, so the leading contribution to the multipole expansion of $V_{HH'}$ must be proportional to $\mathbf{r}_1$. {\ This shows that $V_2^{(\mathbf{1} \otimes \mathbf{1},-2)} = 0$.} Repeating this argument for the second hadron tells us that $V_{HH'}$ must similarly be proportional to $\mathbf{r}_2$, {\ and so $V_1^{(\mathbf{1} \otimes \mathbf{1},-2)} = 0$.} Since the potential has total mass dimension $+1$ and the powers of $\mathbf{r}_1, \mathbf{r}_2$ must be cancelled by inverse powers of the inter-hadron separation $R$, the potential must fall off at least as fast as $R^{-3}$ (up to logarithms).

-This is consistent with previous studies of quarkonium-quarkonium systems that have studied the same multipole expansion and found that van der Waals potentials are either of dipole-dipole form or involve two-pion exchange diagrams~\cite{Peskin:1979va, Bhanot:1979vb, Brambilla:2015rqa}.
+This is consistent with previous studies of quarkonium-quarkonium systems that have studied the same multipole expansion and found that van der Waals potentials are either of dipole-dipole form or involve two-pion exchange diagrams~\cite{Peskin:1979va, Bhanot:1979vb, Brambilla:2015rqa}. {\ Note that this long-range form is only applicable for scales $1/m_Q \ll R \ll 1/\Lambda_{\rm QCD}$ and does not necessarily coincide with the asymptotic form of the potential that would appear in a van der Waals EFT~\cite{Brambilla:2015rqa,Brambilla:2017ffe} that was matched directly to nonpertubative QCD. }

 This argument applies to the pNRQCD static potential at any finite order in $\alpha$.
 It further applies to $O(1/m_Q^{n})$ corrections to the potential for any power $n$.
 The only critical assumptions in the argument are that the nonrelativistic expansion underlying pNRQCD is applicable for all quark degrees of freedom; potentials that are nonanalytic in $1/m_Q$, such as $e^{-m_Q R} / R$, taking a monopole form for $R \ll 1/m_Q$, are not excluded by this argument.
 In particular, such potentials nonanalytic in $1/m_Q$ include the $e^{-m_\pi R} / R$ Yukawa potentials between color-singlet baryons familiar from nuclear physics.